FLClab/2-Species-SPLIT-STED/README.md

 ```
  If available, install the specpy package provided with the Imspector software for your specific python version.

-All data is provided as both .tiff and .msr files and the scripts can read both.
-If you want to use these scripts with other data formats, simply change the *load_image* and *select_channel* functions in **Functions/Main_Functions.py**.
+All data is provided as both .tiff and .msr files in the [Zenodo dataset](https://doi.org/10.5281/zenodo.15438494) and the scripts can read both file formats.
+To use these scripts with other data formats, simply change the *load_image* and *select_channel* functions in **Functions/Main_Functions.py**.

 <a id="toc"></a>
 ## Folder contents